wymankhuu/Playlab-Learning/docs/index.md

 ### Big Ideas

-??? info "🧮 AI isn't magic... it's math"
+??? info " AI isn't magic... it's math"
     Understanding the fundamental principles behind AI demystifies it and empowers you to use it effectively.

-    !!! note "Did You Know?"
         Behind every AI system are algorithms and data that you can learn to understand!

-??? warning "⚖️ AI has both great potential and great risks"
+??? warning "AI has both great potential and great risks"
     We explore AI's possibilities while critically examining its limitations and ethical implications.

-    !!! warning "Think Critically"
         Every AI tool comes with tradeoffs.
 Learn to identify both opportunities and challenges!

-??? success "🤝 To learn about AI, you have to play with AI in community"
+??? success "To learn about AI, you have to play with AI in community"
     Hands-on experimentation and collaborative learning create deeper understanding than passive consumption.

-    !!! success "Learning Together"
         Your questions and insights help everyone learn better.
 Don't be afraid to experiment!

-??? tip "🌟 You're already an AI person"
+??? note "You're already an AI person"
     Everyone interacts with AI daily, and everyone deserves the literacy to shape how AI affects their lives.
+        You will build your AI intution over time as you become more critical consumers and creators of AI.

 [Get Started](https://wymankhuu.github.io/playlab-learning/getting-started/){ .md-button .md-button--primary }